LG972022/Labs/README.md

 This is a read me for test Repo.
+Attempt 2